samuelhward/LOCUST_IO/docs/README.md

 #to get a quick glimpse of what you're working with, LOCUST_IO can also plot input/output data:
 my_equilibrium.plot()
-#(you can also stack plots onto the same axis object with the ax arguement - see example_project)
+#(you can also stack plots onto the same axis object with the ax argument - see example_project)
 my_equilibrium.plot(ax=some_ax,fig=some_fig)